hartwigmedical/hmftools/isofox/README.md

 ensembl_data_dir | Directory for Ensembl reference files - see instructions for generation or access below. functions | List separated by ';', default is 'TRANSCRIPT_COUNTS;NOVEL_LOCATIONS;FUSIONS'.
 Other values: EXPECTED_GC_COUNTS, EXPECTED_TRANS_COUNTS, STATISTICS and READ_COUNTS.

-For instructions on how to generate the Ensembl data cache, see subsection below.

 ### Optional
 Argument | Description
 ---|---